 The Contractor shall confine its operations within the easements for construction, storage and access.

-The Contractor shall install and maintain temporary fencing, a minimum of 1.5 m high, along all working and storage areas and access routes.
+The Contractor shall install and maintain temporary fencing, a minimum of 1.8 m high, along all working and storage areas and access routes as per the Contract Drawings.

 The Contractor shall not enter upon or occupy with workers, equipment, tools or materials, any lands other than public streets, roadways, rights-of-way or easements shown on the Contract Drawings except after written consent has been received from the private property owner and the Region.